Women’s History Month Activities for All Ages (Plus Free Posters)

 Celebrate women with a poetry slam

 Poetry slams offer a unique performance art experience for students of all ages.
 Work with your students to help them develop their own slam poems about women’s history, women’s rights, or famous women.
-Then, hold a schoolwide poetry slam, inviting members of the community to come share in the experience as well.
+Then, hold a school-wide poetry slam, inviting members of the community to come share in the experience as well.

 Write letters to inspiring women

 Get some practice writing friendly letters while honoring incredible women at the same time!
 Encourage each student to choose a living woman who inspires them, and write them a letter explaining why they admire her.
-Our friendly letter printable kit makes this activity simple and fun.

 What are your favorite Women’s History Month activities and ideas?
 Come exchange ideas in the We Are Teachers HELPLINE group on Facebook.